NINR’s New Scientific Director: Sabrina Wong, R.N., Ph.D.

 Primary Care Leader to Improve Accessibility and Inclusivity

-The National Institute of Nursing Research (NINR) welcomed Sabrina Wong as its new Scientific Director (SD) in September 2022.
+The National Institute of Nursing Research (NINR) welcomed Sabrina Wong (external link) as its new Scientific Director (SD) in September 2022.
 A scholar and international leader in primary-care research, she brings her passion for reducing inequities in health and health care and a long-standing interest in the organization and delivery of primary health care services.
 Before coming to NIH, Wong was the Associate Director of Research at the University of British Columbia (UBC) School of Nursing, in Vancouver, British Columbia, Canada.

 Wong and her parents—who are of Chinese descent but were born and raised in Canada—consider themselves Canadian.
 But growing up, Wong witnessed the discrimination faced by Asian Canadian and immigrant families.
 She recalls that her parents had to face overt and structural racism and discrimination while dedicating themselves to providing a better life for their children.